colinsurprenant/fast_fuzzy/README.md

 p << "recommend a restaurant"
 ```

-- Run th `Percolator` against some text.
+- Run the `Percolator` against some text.
 The result is the list of matching "queries" sorted in ascending score order.

 ```ruby
 p.percolate("hey! anyone can recomment a good restaurant in montreal tonight?")